Dgaduin/notes/001-📓-notes/aspcore_configuration_precedence.md

-# Order of Precedence when Configuring ASP.NET Core
+# Order of Precedence when Configuring ASP Core
 #aspcore #csharp

 In order of loading: